Table of Contents

 - Statistics preparation: A good reference are the requirements for our undergraduate major.
 Substantial coursework at this level will prepare applicants well for the MA.
-For example, STAT 134 is a prerequisite for STAT 201A: Introduction to Probability at an Advanced Level, which is the first course students will take in the MA program.
+For example, STAT 134: Concepts of Probability is a prerequisite for STAT 201A: Introduction to Probability at an Advanced Level, which is the first course students will take in the MA program.

 Some admitted students from disciplines other than statistics might have had this material in courses within their own discipline.
 This is why we ask for a descriptive list of mathematics and statistics courses as part of the application for admission.
 Please be sure to include all upper-division or graduate courses that have a significant quantitative component, even if the courses were not taught through statistics or mathematics departments.

 What is the typical GPA of an admitted student?

 GPA is only one of many factors that goes into the admissions decision.
 The minimum GPA required to apply to a graduate program at UC Berkeley is 3.0.
-Among our admitted students, the typical major GPA is 3.8 or higher.
+Among our admitted students, the typical major GPA is 3.8.

 Returning students (those who have been out of school for a number of years) need to be prepared for intensive coursework that requires fluency with the prerequisites for the MA classes.
 The program includes very little “start up” time for students to adjust to being back at school after time spent elsewhere.
 Students can demonstrate their preparation in a variety of ways, for example by providing examples of work that they have recently done that uses those prerequisites, or by taking relevant classes at local universities.